kitchell/DeepLearningTutorial_LBspectrum/keras_basics.md

 scores = model.evaluate(X, Y)
 ```

+## Choices to be made when adding layers
+There are many choices to be made when adding layers.
+These will be discussed in the section on the different types of layers as they depend on the type of layer added.

 ## Choices to be made when compiling
 The compiling step prepares the model to be run by the backend.
 For this step we need to select a few options.